-Writing at St John Southworth
+Writing at Saint John Southworth RC Primary School

 A high-quality education in English will teach pupils to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them.
 We work hand in hand with parents & carers to provide a writing education of the highest quality, which celebrates everyone’s success in a happy, caring environment and where all our differences are valued.
 Our writing curriculum is designed to meet the content requirements of the DFE’s ‘National Curriculum in England: English Programmes of Study’ (2014) and the language and literacy sections of the ‘Statutory Framework for the Early Years Foundation Stage’ (2014).
 Our curriculum aims to develop pupils’ competence in writing so that they can respond to and articulate themselves in spoken and written English.
 We intend for it to be exciting and engaging by choosing quality texts and by providing a vocabulary rich environment.